Questions to ask your wedding DJ before you book.

 Do you have a contract?
 Yes.
 All professionals will have a contract for your date.
 The contract should clearly state costs, date, location, what client needs to provide, cancellation terms, payment policies.
 All without lots of legal jargon.

 What is your retainer?
-Our retainer is $200/$300 depending on if you are booking one or two services.
-Be leery of any service which has a high deposit.
+Our retainer is 50% of your total contract Be leery of any service which has a deposit higher than this.
 This might be an indicator that clients might try and cancel with them often.
-Some services have deposits as high as 50%.
+Some services have deposits as high as 100%.

 Do you offer ceremony service?
 Yes.
 On site ceremonies are very popular.
 We offer a separate smaller sound system with lapel microphone for ceremonies.

 How many events do you do in a day, year?
 How many wedding have you done?
 We almost never perform more than one event per day per DJ.
 If there is no risk associated, we might.
 An example would be a sporting event in the morning then a wedding starting in the evening.
 We are at 300-350 events per year over all of our services offered.
 We have no idea how many weddings total we have been a part of.

 Is this your career?
 What else do you do?
 Yes.
 This is our career.
 We are at many sports events as audio or announcers, many school or college parties as photo booth and DJs, many corporate events as photo booth and DJs.
 We also contribute to Alternatives in motion.
 Find out more on our GIVING page.

 Have you been to our venue?
 We most likely have.
 If not, we research the website, talk to the venue, and might even stop out.
 As professionals, we need to be able to adjust to whatever set up scenario we find ourselves in.
 This means even if we haven’t been to your venue, we will be more than ok with whatever is thrown at us.